Helping your growing child socialise

-Your little one will be meeting new people and making new friends soon enough!
+Your growing child will be meeting new people and making new friends soon enough!
 Here are some steps you can take to teach your child how to socialise.

-Whether your little one is naturally outgoing or shy, developing the appropriate social skills is important in your little one’s overall growth.
+Whether your growing child is naturally outgoing or shy, developing the appropriate social skills is important in your growing child’s overall growth.
 After all, they’ll be meeting new people and making new friends soon enough!
 So here are some steps you can take to teach your child how to socialise.

 Dealing with emotions